 Loving where you live and being happy in your home by making some small changes incorporating your Bagua map, will create the right flow of energy.

-Knowing you are following the basic principles of Feng Shui, can alone bring a more positive energy flow within you and into your home, which can change so much in your life – bringing with it happiness, positivity and abundance of all kinds in all areas of your life.
+Knowing you are following the basic principles of Feng Shui, can alone bring a more positive energy flow within you and into your home, which can change so much in your life – bringing with it happiness, positivity, and abundance of all kinds in all areas of your life.

 After speaking to Karen I have completely decluttered, and I have to say it feels great.
 I’m a bit of a hoarder; I had to be tough and throw lots away, but realistically I was never going to get back into those skinny jeans size 10!
 And why did I keep those old towels and odd pieces of linen for so long?
 I have not missed any of it, and I’m sure I won’t in the future.
 I’ve also made some small adjustments like adding plants, and also a coin jar.
 Apparently many women become millionaires in their 50s so fingers crossed!

-Or you can join Karen in her group on Facebook to find out more tips.
+Keep up with Karen in her group on Facebook to find out more tips.